 The game looks great having a slight cel shade style to it though still a very fun almost cartoon like look.
 The environments feature a futuristic tech design with bits of cover to tactically move between and some nice smaller particle effects.
 While they're simpler in look I did find that the core lanes of combat were efficiently done providing good amounts of conflict.
 It was also interesting in how freelancers could play around in the world bouncing shots off walls or using certain abilities to ignore cover.
 I felt that the turn based system was implemented well as that's usually a hard thing to get right and I never thought it would work well in a PVP multiplayer game.
 The movement was also well done offering simple location changes, some sneaky character escapes or even multi-step movement in case you need to directly avoid some deadly issues.
 Freelancers were also great not only having a large roster to choose between, but each providing a unique set of skills and for the most part some decent balancing.

 Atlas Reactor wasn't hard to pick up and it impressively managed to present turn based combat in a new exciting way.
 It might have been nice to see some more maps available or even a bit of more story development though as a free to play title it's solid.
 There's a great selection of freelancers available that all some quirky or fun bit to them and I'm sure there's a character for everyone.
 I certainly enjoyed the pace of the matches with them taking about twenty minutes each round and the action was always tense.
 This was definitely surprising as turn based titles are typically slower for tactical thinking whereas this one pushes you to make decisions.
 That not only quickens the pace, but creates a great sense of tension for you to assess the map with haste and pay attention to what's happening.

-Review Done on Atlas Reactor for PC
+Atlas Reactor for PC